Kayleigh McKee: Career

-The year after, she did the dubbed voices for Yuta Okkotsu in Jujutsu Kaisen Season 2 and Nohmen in Mission: Yozakura Family, and additional voices in the films Digimon Adventure and Digimon Adventure: Our War Game!, and dubbed voices of characters in the Ranma 1/2#Third anime series reboot series.
+The year after, she did the dubbed voices for Yuta Okkotsu in Jujutsu Kaisen Season 2 and Nohmen in Mission: Yozakura Family, and additional voices in the films Digimon Adventure and Digimon Adventure: Our War Game!, and dubbed voices of characters in the Ranma 1/2 reboot series.
 In March of that year, she told Game Rant that she identified with Yuta as a character, noting her similar life experiences, and said that she loved doing the dubbed voice of Charles Augustus Milverton in Moriarty the Patriot because she could use her British accent in a voice role.

 In 2025, McKee voiced a character in Tougen Anki.
 She voices Sparky in Knights of Guinevere, an independent animated series co-created by Dana Terrace, John Bailey Owen, and Zach Marcus, which released its pilot episode on September 19.
 On social media, McKee noted that she also voices the nurse and Orso, and said the series was "so, so cool to be a part of".
+Later that same year, McKee collaborated with TeamFourStar, voicing Queen Beryl in Toonami Abridged: Sailor Moon, a comedic retelling of the first season.

+In 2026, McKee reprised Yuta Okkotsu in the third season of Jujutsu Kaisen, along with also voicing Kirara Hoshi and Jinichi Zenin, with CBR praising her for a wide vocal range and noting that McKee drops her voice "several octaves" to voice Jinichi and saying that fans couldn't have asked for anyone better "to translate Yuta and Kirara into English."

 Personal life

 Being transgender, McKee was inspired by the actions of Laura Jane Grace, a transgender singer.
 This eventually motivated McKee to pursue a career voice acting in anime.
 She has been described as using her voice range "as a trans gal to voice women, men, and beyond."
 McKee later told The Mary Sue, in May 2024, that when she decided to transition, she wasn't sure she wanted to go into art and entertainment, so she went to school for illustration and acting, afraid if people would respect her, and said that Grace coming out as trans gave her "the courage to pursue what I do today."
 She also told the publication that sometimes she felt that there was "a drawback" from being openly trans, but other times "people have been very interested in getting representation."
-Previously she has told told an interviewer at Anime Riverside that she didn't want to play live-action male roles, but she would "give voice to men, you know, male characters" due to her voice range as a trans woman.
+Previously she has told an interviewer at Anime Riverside that she did not want to play live-action male roles, but she would "give voice to men, you know, male characters" due to her voice range as a trans woman.
+She also stated in February 2026 that she portrayed "cis gals, trans girls, transfeminine enbies, genderless beings, monsters, young cis guys, and man's men" because she can perform a wide variety of characters, across genders, and added that she is "100% a woman" who has "more gender than can be quantified."